Pre-Service Clinical Teaching I (TCED 4378)

 - Any Wednesday course taken concurrently Pre-Service Clinical Teaching I cannot be scheduled earlier than 6 p.m.

 - Upon acceptance into TCED 4378, students will be placed on the district's substitute list.
 As required by Texas Senate Bill 9, the district will conduct a TEA criminal history background check on each student.
 In order for the criminal background check to be conducted, each student will be required to complete all required documentation.
 Part of the documentation will require that each student provide their social security number and driver's license number.
 If a student does not have a driver's license number, the state identification number must be provided.

-Admission to Pre-Service Internship I is contingent upon eligibility for entering Pre-Service Internship II/Clinical Teaching the following consecutive long semester.
-In the event that the student has not passed the required state certification exams prior to the following consecutive long semester, the student will enter Internship II/Clinical Teaching the following semester after the required state certification exams have been passed.
-Students will be informed of their public school district internship assignments before Pre-Service Internship I begins.
+Admission to Pre-Service Clinical Teaching I is contingent upon eligibility for entering Pre-Service Clinical Teaching II the following consecutive long semester.
+In the event that the student has not passed the required state certification exams prior to the following consecutive long semester, the student will enter Clinical Teaching II the following semester after the required state certification exams have been passed.
+Students will be informed of their public school district Clinical Teaching assignments before Pre-Service Clinical Teaching I begins.